Whatever I’ve learned about growing old gracefully has come from many sources, not the least from my dogs.

 A few days later, I found Louie an apartment in a senior-citizen residence complete with doorman and security.

 For the next few months, Louie regularly showed up for his morning song, but he didn’t seem to be his usual cheery self.

 One day, he asked to talk, so again we went to my office.
 He thanked me for finding his apartment and told me that each morning the tenants gathered in the lobby of his new home for free coffee and doughnuts.

 “I enjoy talking to people, but every time I say ‘How are you?’ to someone, they start giving me a list of their aches and pains,” Louie said.
 “I can’t take it anymore, I need to be around people of all ages, people who talk about something other than what hurts today.
 I’d rather live somewhere else and take my chances on being assaulted again.”

 Louie knew that diversity didn’t only mean different cultures but also different ages.
 Even though aches and pains sometimes dominate old age, not everybody needs to hear about it.

-Even my favorite jazz music provides lessons for me.
-In 1994, as soon as I returned home from a triple bypass, I headed right for the CD player and inserted Abbey Lincoln’s tune, “You Gotta Pay The Band” in the slot.
-After what I had just been through, I needed to hear that: “When the revelry is over and the party is all done, you gotta pay the band that played your song.”
+After what I had been through, I needed to hear the words: “When the revelry is over and the party is all done, you gotta pay the band that played your song.”

 Ken Wibecan is a retired journalist.
 Once an op-ed and jazz columnist, later an editor of Modern Maturity magazine, these days he and his two dogs enjoy the country life in Peru.
 He can be reached at email@example.com.